Truganina - South West

 Truganina - South West lies within the top 10% of areas nationally in terms of population growth performance according to AreaSearch analysis of short and medium-term trends

-AreaSearch employs ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
-For areas not covered by this data, it utilises VIC State Government's Regional/LGA projections from 2023, adjusted using weighted aggregation methods to SA2 levels.
+AreaSearch is adopting ABS/Geoscience Australia projections for each SA2 area, released in 2024 with a base year of 2022.
+For areas not covered by this data, AreaSearch uses the VIC State Government's Regional/LGA projections from 2023, adjusted employing a method of weighted aggregation of population growth from LGA to SA2 levels.
 Growth rates by age group are applied across all areas for years 2032 to 2041.
-Future population dynamics predict exceptional growth, placing Truganina - South West in the top 10 percent of statistical areas nationally.
-Based on latest population numbers, the area is expected to increase by 11,448 persons by 2041, marking a total increase of 55.7% over 17 years.
+Based on these projections, Truganina - South West is expected to experience exceptional growth over the period, placing it in the top 10 percent of statistical areas nationally.
+By 2041, the area's population is projected to increase by 11,448 persons from the latest population numbers, marking a total increase of 55.7% over the 17-year period.

 Frequently Asked Questions - Population